Tarae0419/Tarae.github.io/content/en/authors/admin/_index.md

 bio: I am a computer engineering student at  Jeonbuk National University and have a double major in accounting.
 I have been interested in game development since I was in high school, so I am still studying game development and aiming to get a job in the game industry.

 interests:
-  - 게임 클라이언트
+  - game client
-  - 게임 서버
+  - game server
-  - 금융·ICT
+  - Finance and ICT

 education:
   courses: